working side by side at the North Shore Design Show

 I require all of my photographer friends to put down

-cameras and have their own picture taken : )
+their cameras and have their own picture taken : )

 Michael shot a few spaces that day, and it was really fun to watch him rearrange the vignettes to get their best angle.
 Eric was doing the same, and there was a lot of back and forth between the designers and the photographers in order to represent the spaces in a way that would use color, light and scale to visually engage a viewer.
 When we design our vignettes for the show, it is for a slightly different interaction with an audience who is able to walk around the spaces and then look at the pieces up close.
-On “film, depth and contrast is trickier to achieve, but these guys really know how to make the rooms come alive.
+On “film,” depth and contrast is trickier to achieve, but these guys really know how to make the rooms come alive.

 Michael has recently had his work featured in New England Home Magazine (May/June 2011 p.
 58-60), Boston Common Magazine (May/June 2011 p.
-80-83) and Boston Globe Magazine (5/22/11) and has shot most of the covers of
+80-83) and Boston Globe Magazine (5/22/11) and has shot most of the covers of Surroundings Magazine for South Shore designer, Linda Merrill.
+Check out Michael’s blog to see what else he has been up to (he is very busy!)

 I actually heard a lot about Michael’s design process by listening to him on one of the Skirted Roundtable podcasts which feature fabulous interviews with members of the design field (Linda Merrill is one of the three moderators).
 During his interview, Michael offered a lot of great tips for those of us who are trying to take better photos of our own, along with sharing a bit about how he went from working in the interior design field to photographing it for others.
 Click here to learn more about Michael J. Lee and photographing architectural spaces.